 Previously, the Council approved apportionments of the ABC based on survey data alone.
 Starting with the 2000 ABC, the Council approved an apportionment based on survey and fishery data.
-We continue to use survey and fishery data to apportion the 2013 ABC.
 The fishery and survey information were combined to apportion ABC using the following method: The RPWs based on the fishery data were weighted with the same exponential weights used to weight the survey data (year index 5: 0.0625; 4: 0.0625; 3: 0.1250; 2: 0.2500; 1: 0.5000).
 The fishery and survey data were combined by computing a weighted average of the survey and fishery estimates, with the weight inversely proportional to the variability of each data source.
 The variance for the fishery data has typically been twice that of the survey data, so the survey data was weighted twice as much as the fishery data.
-Recent improvements in sample size of observer and logbook collections have reduced the variance on the fishery sources, but we continue to weight in the 2:1 ratio because of the potential biases with the use of fishery catch rate data discussed earlier.
+Below are area-specific apportionments following the traditional apportionment scheme, which we are not recommending for 2014: